EuniceDong/XinleiQishu.github.io/README.md

 2. Open it in your favourite editor
 3. Install Node.js (v14.19.0) and MongoDB
 4. Run yarn install/ npm install to install node modules
-5. Go to index.html file and run the file with a live server to host the website

 ## Build Dependencies and Instructions